Mary Ellen Trunko, MD

 Anne Cusack, PsyD

-Dr. Anne Cusack is a postdoctoral fellow at the UCSD Eating Disorders Center for Treatment and Research and co-manages the Adult Treatment Program.
+Dr. Anne Cusack is a clinical psychologist at the UCSD Eating Disorders Center for Treatment and Research and co-director the Adult Treatment Program.
 As a graduate from The Chicago School of Professional Psychology, she completed her pre-doctoral internship at Greystone Park Psychiatric Hospital working with various psychiatric populations.
-Clinically, she has worked as a therapist on a research trial of Dialectical Behavior Therapy for eating disorders at the University of Chicago, as well as provided treatment of eating disorders, mood disorders, substance use disorder, PTSD and personality disorders in inpatient, partial hospitalization, and outpatient settings.
+Clinically, she has worked as a therapist on a research trial of Dialectical Behavior Therapy (DBT) for eating disorders at the University of Chicago, as well as provided treatment of eating disorders, mood disorders, substance use disorder, PTSD, complicated grief and personality disorders in inpatient, partial hospitalization, and outpatient settings.
+She specializes in DBT and Prolonged Exposure therapy.
 She is currently the Academy for Eating Disorders co-chair for the DBT special interest group.
-Her research interests include treatment development, acceptance, mindfulness, emotion regulation, and self-injurious behaviors.
+Her research interests include treatment development, acceptance, mindfulness, emotion regulation, suicidality, and self-injurious behaviors.
 Anne previously worked in the Adolescent Program and currently provides individual, group and family therapy for the Adult Day Treatment and Intensive Outpatient Programs.
 When she’s not at work, Anne loves traveling, adventuring and playing with the cutest puppy in San Diego!

 Gina M. Bongiorno, LMFT

 Gina M. Bongiorno is a senior therapist and manager of the Co-Occurring Disorders (COD) program at the UCSD Eating Disorder Center.
-Using her expertise in eating and substance use disorders, trauma, and grief as well as specialized training in Dialectical Behavioral Therapy (DBT), Gina developed the comprehensive, evidence-based COD program.
-This integrative care model includes daily groups, individual and family therapy, meal support, as well as comprehensive substance/eating disorder assessment and treatment planning to our adult patients.
+Using her expertise in eating and substance use disorders, trauma, and grief as well as specialized training in Dialectical Behavioral Therapy (DBT), Gina developed the comprehensive, evidence-based COD track.
 Gina obtained her Master of Arts in Marital and Family Therapy at the University of San Diego, where she was the recipient of the Award of Distinction and the Dean's Merit Scholarship, and her Bachelor of Arts in Psychology from McGill University in Montreal, Canada.
 She also serves as adjunct faculty at the University of San Diego and a consultant for trauma-informed care.

 Therapist, IOP Coordinator